-Snow falls in North Carolina during the winter season, which runs from December to February.
+Snow falls in North Carolina during the winter season, which typically runs from December to February.
 The mountainous regions of the state, however, may experience snow gusts as early as November.
-Throughout the year, North Carolina mountains receive about 5 inches (127 millimeters) of snow, while coastal regions record a lower value.
+On average, North Carolina mountains receive about 5 inches (127 millimeters) of snow, while coastal regions record a lower value.
 Winter in North Carolina is generally mild and humid.

 There can be about 5 to 6 inches of snow, but overall, North Carolina experiences pleasant winters.
 Occasionally, there are winter storms, as many states have.
 The southern regions of the United States are characterized by relatively mild winter temperatures and sultry summers.
 The ski season in North Carolina is shorter than in the northern areas.

 This varies by year, but resorts generally open in mid-to late November.
 With the exception of Wolf Ridge, which may open later, they are almost always open in time for Thanksgiving.
 Prepare for deteriorating conditions between Thanksgiving and Christmas, when temperatures can rise and snow melt.
 Winter in North Carolina is characterized by storms that produce snow, sleet, freezing rain, or a mixture of several types of rainfall.
 Winter at Daniel Stowe is well worth the drive from Charlotte, and the way they've decorated the place has earned it the distinction as one of North Carolina's most beautiful winter activities.